mozilla/data-docs/src/concepts/pipeline/schemas.md

 Schema deploys happen on business days around UTC+04 when new changes are found in the [`generated-schemas` branch of `mozilla-pipeline-schemas`][generated-schemas].
 This means that any changes merged after UTC+04 on Friday will not propagate until Monday UTC+04.
-See the [`mozilla-pipeline-schemas` deploy][mps-deploys] dashboard for up-to-date information on the most recent deploys.

 ### What does it mean when a schema deploy is blocked?